shivam99aa/configuration_tool/README.md

 - `python`
 - `pip`

+To install pip:
 ```
 sudo apt install python3-pip
+pip3 install --upgrade pip
 ```
+Make sure pip is upgraded to latest version.

 ### Installation Steps:
+Make sure you have adequate permissions to run these commands.
+Use `sudo` if user privileges needs to be upgraded.
 ```
 pip3 install -r requirements.txt
 python3 setup.py install